 \end{theorem}

-The formula in Theorem \ref{T:Initial} has been previously been noted by Kirone Mallick \cite{Ayyer}.
-One way to think about this theorem is to think of the state of the TASEP as a permutation matrix of size $N$ with 1s in positions $(i,\pi(i))$. \refT{T:Initial} below gives the probability that the first $n-1$ rows have the 1s in positions $(1,x_n),\dots, (n-1, x_2)$.
-By cyclic invariance the same is true for any $n-1$ consecutive rows. \refP{P:w0} on the other hand states that the probability is exactly the same that the first columns of the state matrix have 1s in positions $(x_n,n-1),\dots,(x_2,1))$.
+\begin{remark} One way to think about this theorem is to consider a state of the TASEP as a permutation matrix of size $N$ with 1's in positions $(i,\pi(i))$. \refT{T:initial} gives the probability that the first $n-1$ rows have the 1's in positions $(1,x_n),\dots, (n-1, x_2)$.
+(By cyclic invariance the same is true for any $n-1$ consecutive rows.)
+On the other hand, \refP{P:w0} states that the probability of the first \emph{columns} of the state matrix having 1's in positions $(x_n,n-1), \dots ,(x_2, 1)$ is exactly the same as the expression in \refT{T:initial}.
 This is because the probability of the position of the smallest labels does not change if we change all labels $n,\dots,N$ to just $n$.
-This interesting equality does not carry over to other patterns in general.
+This interesting equality does not carry over to other patterns in general. \end{remark}

-\subsection{Proof}
+\begin{proof}